Our Journals

 Data sharing policy

-It was our understanding submission of a manuscript to CTNRauumes that materials contained in the manuscript, including all relevant raw data, will be freely available to any scientist wishing to use them for non-commercial purposes, without breaching any confidentiality.
+It was our understanding submission of a manuscript to CTNR assumes that materials contained in the manuscript, including all relevant raw data, will be freely available to any scientist wishing to use them for non-commercial purposes, without breaching any confidentiality.
 Authors are encouraged to deposit their datasets either in publicly available repositories or presented in the main manuscript or additional supporting files.

 Standards for research in complementary and alternative medicine